How to pack power banks for a flight in 2026

 - CertiWatt source integrity workflow

-Short answer: Pack power banks in carry-on baggage only, bring no more than two, keep each at 100 Wh or less, protect terminals from short circuits, keep the Wh/mAh label readable, and do not recharge a power bank from aircraft power during flight.
+Short answer: Pack power banks in carry-on baggage only, keep each at 100 Wh or less, protect terminals from short circuits, keep the Wh/mAh label readable, do not recharge a power bank from aircraft power during flight, and verify the operating airline for quantity.

 Packing is where many travelers make battery mistakes.
 The first rule is simple: standalone power banks stay in cabin baggage, not checked luggage.

 For 2026, quantity and in-flight charging matter too.
-Do not bring a third power bank as a backup, and do not plan to plug a power bank into aircraft USB or seat power.
+Do not assume extra power banks are accepted without checking the operating airline, and do not plan to plug a power bank into aircraft USB or seat power.

 Before leaving home, photograph the device label, save the manufacturer specification page, and run a route-specific check if your trip involves China, Thailand, Korea, an over-100Wh device, or a recalled model.